Emily worked in hospitality before deciding to join mthree’s Women in Tech/Aspire programme on the recommendation of her brother.

 > Breaking into the industry

 We have a team meeting every morning where we discuss what we were working on the day before.
 Then I’ll spend a couple of hours coding, fixing bugs or collaborating on a new design.
-The afternoon is always varied, whether that’s a meeting or more coding, revision if I’ve got an exam.
+The afternoon is always varied, whether that’s a meeting or more coding, or revision if I’ve got an exam.

 I’m currently in a front-end position and I’d love to keep pursuing that.
 I'm really interested in the UI/UX side of coding and that will be my focus when it comes to continuing learning.